kuriv/normalize/README.md

 * Preserves useful defaults, unlike many CSS resets.
 * Normalizes styles for a wide range of elements.
 * Corrects bugs and common browser inconsistencies.
-* Improves usability with subtle modifications.
-* Explains what code does using detailed comments.

 ## How to use it?